-Amazon advises developers to use logger function to get the additional info available like log levels, timestamps and so on.
-When you start building your first FaaS application chances are you will begin with using CloudWatch.
-It is likely that logging will the most used of its features.
-CloudWatch will let you track issues and for some time you will rely on it.
-However, as your applications becomes more complex and eventually makes it into production you will become aware of its drawbacks.
-Fortunately there are several tools that can make your life easier.
-In this article we’ll have an in-depth look at the top 3.
+Amazon advises developers to use the logger function to get the additional info available like log levels, timestamps, and so on.
+When you start building your first FaaS application, chances are you will begin using CloudWatch.
+Logging will likely be the most used feature.
+CloudWatch will let you track issues, and for some time, you will rely on it.
+However, as your applications become more complex and eventually make it into production, you will become aware of their drawbacks.
+Fortunately, several tools can make your life easier.
+In this article, we’ll have an in-depth look at the top 3.

-The dashboard allows you to drill down to invocation level data and you can analyze each function individually.
-It is very easy to use, and it provides all the information you can ask for in an intuitively manner.
+The dashboard allows you to drill down to invocation level data and analyze each function individually.
+It is straightforward to use, and it provides all the information you can ask for intuitively.

 Dashbird provides detailed views for:

-If your application logic is distributed over large amounts of functions, it makes a lot more sense to collect info from the logs rather than sending telemetry at the execution time and this is exactly where Dashbird shines.
+Suppose your application logic is distributed over large amounts of functions.
+In that case, it makes more sense to collect info from the logs rather than sending telemetry at the execution time, which is precisely where Dashbird shines.

 Dashbird includes a time-series view to provide developers with information regarding latency and memory usage.
-There are metrics available for invocation volumes, memory utilisation, duration and cost.
-Error handling is supported and lots details like stack traces, list of affected invocations, logs for each invocation are collected and analysed.
+There are metrics available for invocation volumes, memory utilization, duration, and cost.
+Error handling is supported, and lots of details like stack traces, a list of affected invocations, logs for each invocation are collected and analyzed.

 A nice feature baked in Dashbird is failure recognition in logs.
-Dashbird detects all types of failures for Python, Node.js and Java.
-This includes crashes, early exits, timeouts and configuration errors.
+Dashbird detects all types of failures for Python, Node.js, and Java.
+This includes crashes, early exits, timeouts, and configuration errors.
 Dashbird detects errors in your Lambda functions and alerts you via Slack or email.
-Each error includes detailed stack-traces, logs and is linked to similar errors for easier debugging efforts.
+Each error contains detailed stack traces and logs linked to similar errors for more accessible debugging efforts.

-IOPipe works by adding decorators to your Python functions.
-Once wrapped, your functions will be instrumented and send their monitoring data to the New Relic service.
+New Relic works by adding the New Relic Lambda extension to your Python functions.
+Once added, your functions will be instrumented and send their monitoring data to the New Relic service.

 There are several metrics available out-of-the-box for function’s execution: